 Sunshine Ordinance.
 Contractor acknowledges that this Agreement and all records related to its formation, Contractor’s performance of Services, and City’s payment are subject to the California Public Records Act, (California Government Code § 7920 et seq.), and the San Francisco Sunshine Ordinance, (San Francisco Administrative Code Chapter 67).
 Such records are subject to public inspection and copying unless exempt from disclosure under federal, state, or local law.

 Modification of this Agreement.
 This Agreement may not be modified, nor may compliance with any of its terms be waived, except by written instrument executed and approved in the same manner as this Agreement.
-Contractor shall cooperate with Department to submit to the Executive Director of San Francisco Health Service System any amendment, modification, supplement or change order that would result in a cumulative increase of the original amount of this Agreement by more than twenty percent (20%).

 Dispute Resolution Procedure.